maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 ## Agenda draft - Negotiating for spots in the agenda

 At some point, the shortlists of each agenda committee member will be used to start building a draft agenda.
+Sometimes via conference calls, sometimes in-person with a group of 10 people gathered around a table and using copious amounts of post-it notes.
 When a session appears on more than one shortlist, that's probably going to end up on the draft agenda.

 Most conference organizers create a "budget" per track/category/tag.
 Don't think monetary budget here (more on that later), but a budget along the lines of wanting 5 web development talks, 3 talks about cloud, 3 about mobile and 2 architecture talks.